agrvs/xgboost-mlops/README.md

-# Welcome to your CDK Python project!
+# XGBoost MLOps

-This is a blank project for Python development with CDK.
+This is the code for a presentation on using Sagemaker with the AWS CDK.
+It builds a self-modifying MLOps pipeline that trains and deploys an xgboost model.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.